 Claims & Safety Record

-A clean claims history and strong safety record over 3-5 years results in lower premiums.
-Multiple accidents, cargo claims, or WorkSafe investigations will increase your costs.
-Operators with formal safety management systems may receive discounts.
+A clean claims and safety record over three to five years earns lower premiums.
+Multiple collisions, cargo claims or NHVR enforcement actions push costs upward.
+Operators with accredited safety management systems may receive premium discounts.

 🛡️